CarolineChiari/lets-learn-PowerShell/README.md

 [Lesson](Variables/variables.md)

+### Strings

+Strings deserve their own section because they are usually used for storing data and giving the user feedback.
+That's why it's important to learn how to form strings.

 ### ✅ Arrays

 Arrays are a collection of values, it allows you to store multiple values in one object.
 Think of it as a list for your groceries, the piece of paper is the array and each item is a element of the array.